SorinGFS/express-access-proxy-middlewares/access/authenticate/readme.md

 #### Configuration Methods

-The main objective of this module is to configure the `jwt` on which depends the way in which users are authenticated and authorized.
+The main objective of this module is to configure the `jwt` on which depends the way in which users are authenticated.
 The `jwt` can be configured in 3 ways:

 -   automatic, by choosing or configuring existing options
 -   hardcoded, by manually editing `auth.jwt`'s compositing options